 Crosstex Energy, L.P., Crosstex Energy Holdings Inc., our general partner and the directors and executive officers of the general partner of our general partner have agreed not to sell any common units they beneficially own for a period of 90 days from the date of this prospectus.
-Please read "Underwriting" for a description of these lock-up provisions.
+Please read "Underwriting" beginning on page 135 for a description of these lock-up provisions.